futzu/SCTE35_threefive/README.md

+# threefive
-#### threefive is a SCTE-35 Decoder Encoder Parser library in Python3.
+* threefive is a SCTE-35 Decoder Encoder Parser library in Python3.

 * threefive references the __2020 SCTE-35__ Specification.